HMS Newcastle (1813): Career

 Fire from Newcastle led Levant's crew to run her ashore, where Acasta then captured her.
 Collier eventually left Acasta and Newcastle windward of Barbados while he searched for Constitution.
 However, she had returned to port, thus avoiding an engagement.

+Fate

-FateNewcastle was paid off at Portsmouth in January 1822.
+Newcastle was paid off at Portsmouth in January 1822.
 Between April and June 1824 she underwent fitting there as a lazaretto.
 She then moved to Liverpool in September 1827.
 The Navy sold her on 12 June 1850 to John Brown for £2,500.